SegersIan/architecture-handbook/readme.md

 #### 4.4.
 Design Principles

 >Describes the **guidelines** for how a system should be constructed.
 Instead of a hard rule, like the architecture decisions, the guidelines are intended to "guide".

+Design (instead of architecture) is more in the "implementation details", in the code base (e.g. [design patterns](https://deviq.com/design-patterns/design-patterns-overview)), or the actual used technology.
+Architecture is the structure where the design lives in.
+Note that the line can be grey sometimes.

 Example: "Wherever possible, leverage async communication for decoupling"